Dear readers of ADxS.org, please forgive the disruption.

 1.1.
 Gene disposition

 ADHD has a strong genetic component of 70 to 80 %.
-The heritability of ADHD is thus greater than that of intelligence.
-Nevertheless, so far only 5 % of the genetic heritability can be attributed to specific gene variants.
+The heritability of ADHD is therefore greater than that of intelligence.
+Nevertheless, only 5% of genetic heritability can be attributed to specific gene variants.

 Genetic and epigenetic causes of ADHD.

-This could also be due to the fact that only some of those affected have a purely genetic cause, while others only have a genetic disposition that only needs to be manifested by additional environmental influences.
+This could also be due to the fact that only some of those affected have a purely genetic cause, while others only have a genetic disposition that must first be manifested by additional environmental influences.

 1.2.
 Early childhood stress experience

-If an early childhood stress experience is added to an existing gene disposition, the ADHD gene candidates can change epigenetically in such a way that ADHD now manifests itself.
+If an early childhood stress experience is added to an existing genetic predisposition, the ADHD gene candidates can change epigenetically in such a way that ADHD now manifests itself.

 How ADHD develops: genes or genes + environment.

-Epigenetics means that (intense) experiences in life cause changes in gene expressions: the genes then have a stronger or weaker effect on the mechanisms they control.
+Epigenetics means that (intensive) experiences in life cause changes in gene expression: the genes then have a stronger or weaker effect on the mechanisms they control.
 These acquired changes can in turn be passed on.
-How ADHD develops: genes + environment - chapter epigenetics
+How ADHD develops: genes + environment - Epigenetics chapter

-Early childhood stress can cause permanent damage to neurotransmitter systems (e.g., the dopaminergic system) and the physiological stress systems (HPA axis, vegetative nervous system).
-Prolonged or particularly intense short-term (traumatizing) stress also causes serious damage to the stress systems.
-For ADHD, early childhood stress experiences are more significant because this is the time when the stress systems are just emerging.
-Stress damage - effects of early childhood and/or prolonged stress
+Early childhood stress can cause permanent damage to neurotransmitter systems (e.g. the dopaminergic system) and the physiological stress systems (HPA axis, autonomic nervous system).
+Long-lasting or particularly intense short-term (traumatizing) stress also causes serious damage to the stress systems.
+Early childhood stress experiences are more significant for ADHD because the stress systems are only just emerging during this time.
+Stress damage - effects of early childhood and/or long-term stress

 The HPA axis / stress regulation axis

 Cortisol is activating in the short term, but neurotoxic in the long term.
-If cortisol stress lasts too long, various neurological maladaptations result.
+Various neurological maladaptations result from prolonged cortisol tolerant stress.

-Stress damage - effects of early childhood and/or prolonged stress
+Stress damage - effects of early childhood and/or long-term stress

-The etiology (gene disposition plus an early childhood stress experience that activates it) is not peculiar to ADHD but is reported in almost all mental disorders.
-Gene disposition and early childhood stress as a cause of other mental disorders Specific to ADHD, however, is the general overreactivity of stress regulatory systems.
+The etiology (gene disposition plus an activating early childhood stress experience) is not unique to ADHD, but is reported for almost all mental disorders.
+Gene disposition and early childhood stress as a cause of other mental disorders Specific to ADHD, however, is the general overreactivity of the stress regulation systems.

-ADHD symptoms such as hyperactivity and aggressiveness are also described as a Moro reflex persisting from infancy as a consequence of early childhood disorders of central nervous system development.16 The different name should not change the etiology.
+ADHD symptoms such as hyperactivity and aggressiveness are also described as a persistent Moro reflex from infancy as a result of early childhood disorders of the development of the central nervous system.17 The different names should not change the etiology.

-These maladaptations lead to the specific consequences in ADHD-HI and ADHD-C, on the one hand, and ADHD-I subtype, on the other hand, as outlined at the beginning and in more detail in the articles mentioned there.
+These maladaptations lead to the specific consequences of ADHD-HI and ADHD-C on the one hand and ADHD-I subtype on the other, as described at the beginning and in more detail in the articles mentioned there.

 1.3.
-Maladjustments of neurotransmitter and hormonal systems; downregulation, upregulation
+Maladaptation of the neurotransmitter and hormone systems; downregulation, upregulation

-Stress symptoms are mediated by stress hormones, primarily CRH, ACTH, and cortisol.
-The HPA axis, which releases these stress hormones, is activated by a massive increase in neurotransmitters in the brain, primarily dopamine and norepinephrine, mediated by the limbic system.
+Stress symptoms are mediated by stress hormones, primarily CRH, ACTH and cortisol.
+The HPA axis, which releases these stress hormones, is activated by a massive increase in neurotransmitters in the brain, primarily dopamine and noradrenaline, mediated by the limbic system.

 The causes of individual symptoms must be distinguished from the activation of the HPA axis.

-Stress symptoms can be mediated by any deviation of a neurotransmitter or hormone level from the optimal level for signal transmission - i.e., by an upward deviation as well as a downward one (Yerkes-Dodson law).171819
+Stress symptoms can be mediated by any deviation of a neurotransmitter or hormone level from the optimum level for signal transmission - i.e. by an upward deviation as well as a downward deviation (Yerkes-Dodson law).181920

-The mechanisms by which acute stress is mediated in the unaffected are:
+The mechanisms by which acute stress is mediated in non-affected people are:

-• The phasic norepinephrine level and dopamine level2021 in the PFC increase.
+• The phasic noradrenaline and dopamine levels2122 in the PFC increase.

-• The dopamine level in the striatum decreases22
+• The dopamine level in the striatum is reduced23

 • The HPA stress axis is activated,